Banbeucmas/ibus-monitor/README.md

 format-padding = 2
 ```

-**Note:** Due to Dbus sending a warning message about eavesdropping mode, different message will be shown until you select a new output.
-To deal with this I added a delay `echo $(ibus engine)` command on the script.
-No, there is no other way, unless until `ibus` made `ibus watch` availiable

 ## Frequently Asked Question
 **Q:** Why don't you use `ibus engine` directly?
 **A:** It isn't meant to be used in polybar, you can try it, it works, just be mindful that your CPU will go brrrrrrr for doing this